viritin/vaadin-flow-archetypes/cdi/src/main/resources/archetype-resources/README.md

 Import the project to the IDE of your choosing as a Maven project.

-Run application using
+Run application using preconfigured wildfly plugin

 ```
-mvn clean package tomee:run
+mvn clean package wildfly:run
 ```

-or in your Java EE container of choice.
+or in your Java EE container of choice via IDE.

 Open [http://localhost:8080/](http://localhost:8080/) in browser

 For documentation on using Vaadin Flow and CDI, visit [vaadin.com/docs](https://vaadin.com/docs/v10/flow/cdi/tutorial-cdi-basic.html)